christiebarron/aiTextDetector/README.md

     - primary/output: contains all figures, tables, and other output from analyses.
     - primary/documentation: contains documentation for the NLP pipeline.

 - projectPlanning: contains documents related to project management and planning.
+In particular, it has project proposals.

 - archive: contains files that are no longer relevant.